brandonj44/DataAnalyticsProjects/README.md

 # Hospital ReAdmission Rate By Local Pollutant Levels
 All of these dashboards are fully interactive, any shown filters on all selected parameters are included and adjustable by any user.
+Anyone interested is invited to explore and build off this analysis!
+Awareness saves lives :)

 **Introduction to ReAdmission Problem:**